LalbaAnthony/ynov-tmdb/README.md

 Database does not contains genres data of any kind.
 The filter feature is so disabled if the TMDB API is not available.

+### What happens if the server database is not available?

+All watch list data is first stored in the local storage.
+Then it is sent to the server when it is available.
+5 tries are made to send the data to the server.
+If the server is still not available, the data is stored in the local storage until the server is available again.
+The data is then sent to the server and removed from the local storage.